Drifter-Supremo/mindful-inkwell-journal/memory-bank/memories-feature.md

 1. User clicks the "Memories" button in the drawer
 2. Modal opens with tabs for different types of memories
 3. User fills in details about themselves, important connections, and other memories
+   - Each input field has example text as placeholders to guide users (e.g., "Samurai Senny" for name preference)
+   - Personal questions have relevant examples like "The underdog that wins it all in the end"
+   - Connection fields have examples like "Luna" for name, "My cat" for relationship
+   - Freeform section has a detailed example to inspire users
 4. User saves their memories
 5. When the user creates a journal entry, Gorlea subtly incorporates these memories into the generated poem